panoptes/POCS/README.md

 Out[10]: False
 ```

-See the full documentation at: [https://pocs.readthedocs.io](https://pocs.readthedocs.io).
+For a more realistic usage, see the full documentation at: [https://pocs.readthedocs.io](https://pocs.readthedocs.io).

+For actually deploying a PANOPTES unit, refer to the [Operating Guider](https://projectpanoptes.gitbook.io/pocs-user-guide/operation/operating-guides).

 #### Developing POCS